Managing Chronic Kidney Disease Holistically (Part 3)

 It’s also important to keep an eye on dietary calcium levels since these two minerals interact closely and too much dietary calcium or phosphorus can cause high levels in the blood which can result in serious health complications.
 Blood tests can be used to help establish dietary guidelines for your pet.
 If you’re not sure how to achieve a raw diet, we can help.

 Dietary sodium is often restricted for animals with renal disease since it can dehydrate the body, cause imbalance of electrolytes, and contributes to pulmonary hypertension - a complication of kidney dysfunction.
-Potassium levels can become depleted in CKD patients due to an increased urine output and a reduced intake of food.
-Potassium supplementation may be recommended.
-These foods are naturally high in potassium and we recommend feeding them in rotation:

 Omega 3 Fats